Red Dead Redemption 2 is being used to teach a University history course

 In news more closely related to Rockstar's sequel, dataminers working on Red Dead Redemption 2 think they've found files that could be related to the unannounced GTA 6.
 After stumbling on files relating to parachuting, the dataminers think the unused items could be related to Rockstar's next project, rather than the historical game.

-If you're still playing through Rockstar's historical sequel, head over to our guide on how to get perfect pelts in Red Dead Redemption 2 to maximize your hunting profits.
+If you're still playing through Rockstar's historical sequel, head over to our guide on How to get Red Dead Redemption 2 perfect pelts to maximize your hunting profits.